 If your business is its own legal entity, such as an LLC or corporation, Chapter 7 serves as a means of liquidating the structure of your company.
 It will not be able to continue its operations in its current form.

-However, if your business is a sole proprietorship, Chapter 7 might allow you to keep your business operational.
-An experienced bankruptcy attorney can advise you on whether Chapter 7 may allow your sole proprietorship to continue doing business.
+However, if your business is a sole proprietorship, Chapter 7 bankruptcy might allow you to keep your business operational.
+An experienced business bankruptcy attorney can advise whether Chapter 7 may allow your sole proprietorship to continue doing business.

 Chapter 13 Bankruptcy